-The theorem is presented on Slide 3.
-Figure 1 shows an isolated fixed point that has no other fixed points close to it.
+The theorem on nonlinear centers in conservative second order systems is presented on Slide 3.
+Figure 1 shows an isolated fixed point.
+Simply put, an isolated fixed point is a point in a phase plane that has no other fixed points in its close proximity.

-Figure 1: Isolated fixed point where $\varepsilon \ll 1$.
+Figure 1: Isolated fixed point where distance $\varepsilon \ll 1$.
 No other fixed points exist inside the region shown with the dashed circle.